stimulate/Hitchhiking/README.md

 this is an encapsulation class for interacting with fire store.

-there are 4 public functions for now
+there are some public functions for now
 - postAnOffer
 - postAnRequest
 - setUserProfile (not yet)